samantafluture/samantafluture/README.md

 ### Hi there 👋

-Apart from being a very curious and passionate developer 😍 I love to build robots and create beautiful interactive installations 🤖<br>
+Apart from being a very curious and passionate developer 😍 <br>I love to build robots and create beautiful interactive installations 🤖<br>

 ### aboutMe.js